fen1x-dev/kata_async_events_poller/README.md

 2) Edit the KATA_PARAMS.YAML file by substituting the necessary KATA node IP addresses and generate unique [UUIDs](https://www.uuidgenerator.net/version1) for them, respectively.
 The service can collect events from multiple KATA nodes.
 Also add the IP address of the device (broker) that will receive events on syslog-ng.
+The structure required for the operation of the service is presented below:
 ```
 kata_installations:
   - kata_ip_address: 192.168.1.1